 The average human head will need roughly 2,000 microdots per square inch and therefore the process can be very time-consuming, and it will take some time to make sure that it is done properly.
 The average treatment will take anywhere from 3 to 6 hours per session.
 Most cases may require multiple sessions.
 The treatment itself is similar to the pain level of getting a tattoo, but medications can, in most cases, be given to help moderate the pain for patients to ensure an enjoyable experience instead of a painful day.

 Hair loss affects roughly 85% of the male population in the world and over 60% of the women across the world.
 Hair loss can cause low self-esteem, lack of confidence, and even severe depression.
 Having options available to treat your hair loss is essential.
-For example, if you are a female in your early 30s and are suffering from an advanced level of hair loss to the point that a hair transplant will not be enough to restore the total hair loss, adding a treatment such as SMP or even PRP (platelet-rich plasma) therapy to your hair transplant is the only real solution you have to deal with this horrible issue that you are suffering with every day.
+For example, if you are a female in your early 30s and are suffering from an advanced level of hair loss to the point that a hair transplant will not be enough to restore the total hair loss, adding a treatment such as SMP or even PRP (platelet-rich plasma) therapy to your hair transplant is the only real solution to deal with this horrible issue that you are suffering from every day.

 Watch patient interviews & informative content